epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-20-lua-pipe-and-fork.markdown

 Lua only used as embedded script.
 But I can see Lua's potential.
 I have never seen anybody utilize Lua as main scripting tools in dotfiles, except Conky, and AwesomeWM that use Lua as main scripting configuration.
+Outside the world of Ricing, Lua also extensively used in Gaming..
-I myself utilize a lot of Conky a lot.
+I myself utilize a lot of Conky Lua a lot.
 So why not make a start ?

 -- -- --